La Bugambilia Pacamara

 Harvest begins in December and concludes in March.
 In addition to 10 full-time workers, around 40 seasonal workers are employed to selectively handpick the coffee.
 This activity is supervised by Guillermo and Willy on a daily basis, who either travel from home or spend the night at the farm.

 All coffee from El Guatalón is processed at the family’s wet mill in Samororo (which is located close to the La Loma plot).
-Here, coffee is pulped and then fermented from anywhere between 24 to 40 hours.
-The beans are subsequently washed to remove any remaining pulp and carefully dried on patios and where they are turned regularly to ensure they dry slowly and evenly.
+Here, coffee is pulped and then fermented for 24 to 40 hours.
+The beans are then washed to remove any remaining pulp and carefully dried on patios and where they are turned regularly to ensure they dry slowly and evenly.
 Once dry, the coffee is rested in parchment until it is ready for export.
 Throughout the process, all organic by-products are recycled and reused, and the water is treated in sedimentation tanks.

 HOPES FOR THE FUTURE